drakedu/colorful-bias/README.md

 ## Introduction

-In 2015, Google Photos faced widespread backlash after its [algorithms mislabeled](https://www.nytimes.com/2023/05/22/technology/ai-photo-labels-google-apple.html) Black people as gorillas (Grant & Hill, 2023).
-Three years later, the MIT Media Lab found that facial recognition systems had [error rates](https://www.media.mit.edu/articles/study-finds-gender-and-skin-type-bias-in-commercial-artificial-intelligence-systems/) as high as 34% for darker-skinned women compared to less than 1% for lighter-skinned men (Buolamwini, 2018).
+In 2015, Google Photos faced widespread backlash after its [algorithms mislabeled](https://www.nytimes.com/2023/05/22/technology/ai-photo-labels-google-apple.html) Black people as gorillas [1].
+Three years later, the MIT Media Lab found that facial recognition systems had [error rates](https://www.media.mit.edu/articles/study-finds-gender-and-skin-type-bias-in-commercial-artificial-intelligence-systems/) as high as 34% for darker-skinned women compared to less than 1% for lighter-skinned men [2].
 From image classification to facial recognition, computer vision is infamously flawed.
 In this research project, I investigated how these issues of fairness manifest in the age of generative AI.
 In particular, I explored the robustness of generative algorithms for image colorization with respect to skin tone bias.
 To accomplish this, I conducted a survey of race/ethnicity-annotated face datasets, compiled seminal algorithms for image colorization over the years, researched various formulations of bias metrics, and set up a code framework with statistical tests to rigorously compare the performance of coloring procedures.
 Through the above work, I sought to shed light on the trend in “colorful” bias, or bias in algorithmic colorization of images containing human skin tones, as seen through algorithms over time.

 ## Literature Review

 ### Race/Ethnicity-Annotated Face Datasets

 Many race/ethnicity-annotated face datasets have emerged over the years.
 Some have faced criticism for how their data were provisioned, an issue that has afflicted computer vision and AI more broadly.
-One such example is MORPH-II, which, as explained in [MORPH-II: Inconsistencies and Cleaning Whitepaper](https://libres.uncg.edu/ir/uncw/f/wangy2017-1.pdf) (Wang et al., 2018), drew from "55,134 mugshots taken between 2003 and late 2007."
-Beyond collection, datasets also use different localized conceptions of race/ethnicity, a potentially problematic inconsistency highlighted in [Racial Bias within Face Recognition: A Survey](https://dl.acm.org/doi/pdf/10.1145/3705295) (Yucer et al., 2024) and [One Label, One Billion Faces: Usage and Consistency of Racial Categories in Computer Vision](https://arxiv.org/abs/2102.02320) (Khan & Fu, 2021).
-Still, even if identities could be balanced in a standardized way, [What Should Be Balanced in a "Balanced" Face Recognition Dataset?](https://papers.bmvc2023.org/0235.pdf) (Wu & Bowyer, 2023) notes that this does not ensure balance in "other factors known to impact accuracy, such as head pose, brightness, and image quality."
+One such example is MORPH-II, which, as explained in [MORPH-II: Inconsistencies and Cleaning Whitepaper](https://libres.uncg.edu/ir/uncw/f/wangy2017-1.pdf), drew from "55,134 mugshots taken between 2003 and late 2007" [3].
+Beyond collection, datasets also use different localized conceptions of race/ethnicity, a potentially problematic inconsistency highlighted in [Racial Bias within Face Recognition: A Survey](https://dl.acm.org/doi/pdf/10.1145/3705295) [4] and [One Label, One Billion Faces: Usage and Consistency of Racial Categories in Computer Vision](https://arxiv.org/abs/2102.02320) [5].
+Still, even if identities could be balanced in a standardized way, [What Should Be Balanced in a "Balanced" Face Recognition Dataset?](https://papers.bmvc2023.org/0235.pdf) notes that this does not ensure balance in "other factors known to impact accuracy, such as head pose, brightness, and image quality" [6].
 With this context in mind, we provide an overview of a few race/ethnicity-annotated face datasets.

 | Name | Year | Active | Count | Standardization | Races/Ethnicities |
 | - | - | - | - | - | - |